jhu-arch/arch-tutorial/Connecting_to_Rockfish.rst

 Connect and Transfer to Rockfish
 ======================

-In order to use the Rockfish system robustly by command lines.
+In order to use the Rockfish cluster robustly by command lines.

 * gateway: login.rockfish.jhu.edu
 * OpenSSH SSH client (remote login program)